-Penn College faculty members develop the training materials for the program, guides apprentices through technical concepts and supports instructional components.
+Penn College faculty members develop the training materials for the program, guide apprentices through technical concepts and support instructional components.
 By the end of the apprenticeship, participants will have gained the foundational skills, hands-on experience and industry knowledge needed to succeed as entry-level bus technicians.
 The apprentices will receive their journeyworker papers from the Pennsylvania Department of Labor & Industry and earn additional industry-recognized credentials that strengthen their qualifications in the transportation field, including the EPA 608 Technician Certificate, EPA 609 Motor Vehicle Air Conditioning Certificate, PA State Inspection License and PA Emissions Inspection License.

 “As a result, the transit authority is able to improve fleet reliability, reduce downtime and ultimately provide safer, more dependable service for customers,” Weaver said.
 “This apprenticeship represents a collaborative investment in developing skilled, homegrown technicians who can support safer, more reliable public transportation.
 It strengthens the workforce, supports the community and creates long-term career opportunities for participants.”